-The Board has established a Nomination and Remuneration Committee comprising Ian Kowalick (Chair), Terry Grose and Chris Tonkin.
+The Board has established a Nomination and Remuneration Committee comprising Ian Kowalick (Chair), Terry Grose, Chris Tonkin and Mark Southey (appointed 18 July 2018).
 The Nomination and Remuneration Committee is structured in accordance with Recommendation 2.1.

-Details of director attendance at Nomination and Remuneration Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 24 of the Company's 2017 Annual Report.
+Details of director attendance at Nomination and Remuneration Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 24 of the Company's 2018 Annual Report.